 When?: June 9, 2016, 8:00 a.m. - approx. 2:00 p.m.

 Here's more on the Tai O Water Parade.

-Celebrated 3 weeks after the main races of the Tuen Ng festival, as the name suggests, the races are on a shorter course, only 200 meters.
+Celebrated a few weeks after the main races of the Tuen Ng festival, as the name suggests, the races are on a shorter course, only 200 meters.